KarmaHater/dynamic_js_search_react/README.md

-# dynamic_js_search
+# dynamic_js_search_react
-This will search through data.json file and update the view using ajaxs and keyup event.# dynamic_js_search_react
+This will search through data.json file and update the view using ajaxs and keyup event using react.